queenofdowntime/square-one/tutorials/new-project-setup.md

 git remote add origin <url of your repo online>

-echo "<project details>" >> README.md # optional, you can also do this later or write a longer one in a text editor
+echo "<short project description>" >> README.md # optional, you can also do this later or write a longer one in a text editor

 git status # see that there is a new untracked file git add README.md # track that file